-If you have a heater for the pool, regardless of they type of heater, you will want a solar blanket to trap the heat in the pool.
+If you have a heater for the pool, regardless of they type of heater, you will want a blanket to trap the heat in the pool.
 If you are using gas or electric heat the blanket should cut your heating cost in half.
-If you are using a solar panel you will need it to trap the heat in other wise you may not be able to maintain the temperature when it gets real cold.
+If you are using a solar panel you will need it to trap the heat in otherwise you may not be able to maintain the temperature when it gets cold.

 How a solar blankets just simply save you money?

-What, exactly, is a Microns and why do they matter?
+What, exactly, is a micron and why do they matter?

-It is just a unit of measurement that’s equal to one-millionth of a meter.
-In reference to Pool covers this is a measurement of the thickness of the bonded material layers between the bubbles and is NOT referring to the size of the bubble.
+It is just a unit of measurement that’s equal to one-millionth of a metre.
+In reference to pool covers this is a measurement of the thickness of the bonded material layers between the bubbles and is NOT referring to the size of the bubble.

 High levels of chlorine can increase the deterioration process of the cover material and will reduce the life time of your cover and it will void your warranty.
 Please ensure your pool water is always balanced to the correct and recommended levels such as ph, alkalinity, chlorine, calcium hardness.
 Incorrect chemical levels can lead to severe corrosion problems and scaling of your pool and pool equipment.